omnetpp/omnetpp/doc/src/userguide/launcher.rst

 The CDT debugger provides functionality that can be expected from a good C/C++ debugger: run control (run, suspend, step into, step over, return from function, drop to stack frame); breakpoints (also conditional and counting breakpoints);
-watchpoints (a.k.a. expression breakpoints, breakpoints that stop the execution whenever the value of a given expression changes); watching and inspecting variables; and access to machine-level details such as disassembly, registers and memory.
+watchpoints (a.k.a. expression breakpoints, breakpoints that stop the execution whenever the value of a given expression changes); watching and inspecting variables; and access to machine-level details such as disassembly, registers, and memory.

 Source code is shown in the editor area; additional information and controls are displayed in various Views: